-They can compute a so-called economic capital.

-Economic capital - as a adverse risk measure - is however often replaced by stress tests.
+They thus compute a so called economic capital.
+Economic capital is however -as a adverse risk measure- replaced by stress testing that gets a better buy-in.

-Economic capital and stress testing
+Economic Capital and stress testing

-The objective of stress testing is to forecast the financial and solvability trajectory of the bank along two scenarios: a baseline scenario and a stressed scenario.
-They can either be on the whole bank (global stress test) or on sub-perimeters or specific risk factors.
+The objective of stress testing is to forecast the financial and solvability trajectory of the bank along two scenarios: a baseline scenario and a stress scenario.
+We offen refer to 'global stress tests'.
+There are complete by specific stress tests that focus on a reduced number of risk factors or reduced perimeter (e.g. impact of oil prices decrease on corporate portfolio)